 Traditionally in many societies, fathers have been moral teachers, disciplinarians and breadwinners.
 In many countries, there is now an increased emphasis on the father’s role as a co-parent, fully engaged in the emotional and practical day-to-day aspects of raising children.
 Recent research has affirmed the positive impact of active involvement by fathers in the development of their children.

-As we strive to support mothers in their caregiving work, we should develop and expand family-friendly policies and services, such as childcare centres that would reduce some of the workload placed on women.
+In oredr to support mothers in their caregiving work, The international comunity needs to develop and expand family-friendly policies and services, such as childcare centres that would reduce some of the workload placed on women.
 Women and men, alike, need stronger public support to share equally in work and family responsibilities.
 Families built on the recognition of equality between women and men will contribute to more stable and productive societies.